The Pay and Non-Pay Content of Job Ads: Introduction

+Our estimates suggest that the distinction between advertised and intrinsic amenities is useful for analyzing the employer-level drivers of labor market inequality.
+We find that the advertised component of non-pay utility augments pay differentials, while the intrinsic component represents a compensating differential.
+Our model simulations show that, all else equal, wages would decrease by 2.3 log points in the absence of advertised non-pay attributes and increase by 3.8 log points without intrinsic amenities.
+Employer-level pay dispersion increases by 13\% when all employers provide the same advertised amenities, and decreases by 25\% when intrinsic amenities are equalized.
+More broadly, our framework helps connect findings in the empirical literature focusing on specific non-pay attributes \citep[e.g.,][]{mas2017valuing,maestas2023value} with the structural labor literature that collapses amenities into a scalar index \citep[e.g.,][]{hall2018wage,morchio2024gender}.

 We see our approach as the first attempt at quantifying the breadth and quality of information present in the texts of job ads.
-We show that job openings contain a wide range of attributes relevant to workers' valuation of employers and that a subset of these attributes aligns with these valuations: the content of job ads is informative about the actual attractiveness of employers.
-These findings have implications for a wide range of models in the job search literature, such as models with a multi-dimensional job ladder \citep{hwang1998hedonic,jarosch2023searching}.
-We leave it to future research to shed light on employers' endogenous choices of providing more or less content in their job ads, and the type of content they provide, in relation to their recruitment objectives.
+We show that job openings contain a broad range of attributes relevant to workers, and that their content provides reliable signals of employer quality.
+These findings have implications for a broad class of job search models, such as models with a multi-dimensional job ladder \citep{hwang1998hedonic,jarosch2023searching}.
+We leave it to future research to shed light on employers' endogenous choices over how much and what type of content to include in their job ads, and how these choices relate to their recruitment objectives.

 Our results also have implications for the design of policies related to the information contained in job ads.
-There is a current policy drive to improve pay transparency within organisations in many countries, and several jurisdictions are also implementing policies to promote pay transparency in job openings \cite[][]{cullen2024pay}.\footnote{As an example, in November 2022 New York City mandated employers to systematically include a salary bracket in their job ads.} Taken together, our results on the prevalence of specific job attributes in vacancy texts and on the type of attributes advertised by better employers can be helpful to inform further policies in that direction.
+There is a current policy drive to improve pay transparency within organizations in many countries, and several US jurisdictions are also implementing policies to promote pay transparency in job openings \cite[][]{cullen2024pay}.\footnote{In January 2021, Colorado enacted a transparency law requiring online job postings to include information about the expected salary, while in November 2022, New York City mandated employers to include a salary bracket in job ads, followed by Washington State in January 2023 \citep[see][]{audoly2025employers}.} Our findings on the prevalence of pay-related information in job ads, and on which non-pay attributes more attractive employers choose to advertise, can help inform the design of such policies.